 A unique and growing collection of thought-provoking and inspiring stories helping you gain a fresh perspective on alcohol.
 Stories marked with * are free.
+Please see Alcohol Inspired Pro for stories for professionals and highly-engaged individuals.
 To discuss these stories and related postings, join the Facebook group.

 - Let’s make the most of alcohol-free beer*

 Alcohol-free beer offers a harmless way to transform our mistaken beliefs about alcoholic drinks into something positive, so we should welcome its increasing availability.

 As someone writing about alcohol I am often asked to tell my own story.
 I find it very difficult to know how to respond.
 I doubt I am the only one.
 Here is my attempt

 Alcohol is confusing and its fallout challenging, but remoulding our ideas and intuitions about it can deliver an enriched life requiring less effort.

 Creating change around alcohol and elsewhere requires us to describe dynamic situations accurately, an area where English could be improved.

 With a welcome spotlight being shone on rising inequality this week it is worth noting that alcohol makes it harder for poorer people to succeed in a game already heavily weighted against them.